 Most of us need to reduce the amount of dairy and meat we consume.
 Eating meat and dairy less often could allow more of us to afford to support better quality local meat and dairy.

-Buy British, as grazing land for imported meat and the need for land to grow animal feed is the single greatest driver of deforestation, including in the Amazon, which has major consequences for biodiversity loss.
+Grazing land for imported meat and the need for land to grow animal feed is the single greatest driver of deforestation, including in the Amazon, which has major consequences for biodiversity loss.

 Why not try to adopt meat free Monday into your week.